Unraveling screening mechanisms in Kondo impurities using an NRG-MPS-based method: Background

 At half-filling $\epsilon_\text{D} \approx - U/2$, the coupling becomes antiferromagnetic with $J > 0$.
 Therefore, an impurity-environment Kondo singlet can emerge in the single AIM at low temperatures~\cite{jones_low-temperature_1988, glazman_resonant_1988, ng_-site_1988, kawabata_electron_1991}.
 The critical (Kondo) temperature of this system is estimated as~\cite{schrieffer_relation_1966,bruus_many-body_2004}

 The Kondo singlet state can be expressed as

-where $\ket{\sigma}_\text{imp}$ represents the state of the impurity spin and $\ket{\sigma}_\text{env}$ represents the total spin of the environment state.
-Due to the two-fold degeneracy of the impurity level, the system exhibits $SU(2)$ symmetry, and the strong impurity-environment hybridization is dubbed $SU(2)$ Kondo effect.
+where $\ket{\sigma}_\text{imp}$ represents the state of the impurity spin and $\ket{\sigma}_\text{env}$ represents the projected spin of the environment state.
+Due to the two-fold degeneracy of the impurity level, the system exhibits $SU(2)$ symmetry, and the strong impurity-environment hybridization is dubbed $SU(2)$ Kondo.

-Generalizations of the Kondo model include systems with multiple environments and multiorbit impurities~\cite{nozieres_kondo_1980,cox_exotic_1998,parcollet_overscreened_1998}.
-Similarly to the discussion of the Anderson impurity model, here we consider a generalization to multilevel impurities, where the impurity-environment interaction term reads

-where the $\boldsymbol{S}_{\ell'\veck,\ell''\veck'}$ operators are defined as in Eq.~\eqref{eq: hamiltonian kondo model} with the additional $\ell',\ell''$ degrees of freedom in the fermionic environment's operator.
-In the Hamiltonian of the full system, $H_\text{env}$ is identical to the term in Eq.~\eqref{eq: hamiltonian anderson impurity multilevel multichannel}, and $H_\text{imp}$ similarly vanishes due to projection on the degenerate occupied manifold of the impurity.
-In such systems, $N \geq 2$ degenerate states are present and the electron spins of the different impurity levels are screened by the electrons of the environment, similarly to the standard $SU(2)$ Kondo model.
-At temperatures temperatures below the critical Kondo temperature, the impurity and environment form a many-body ground state
+In multi-level systems, $\ell > 1$, $N \geq 2$ degenerate spin and orbital states are present and the electron spins of the different impurity levels are screened by the electrons of the environment, similarly to the standard $SU(2)$ Kondo model.
+At temperatures below the critical Kondo temperature, the impurity and environment form a many-body ground state

-where $a_{\ell\ell'}^{\phantom *}$ are general prefactors of which $N$ are nonzero.
-Notably, these coefficients are $\sigma$-independent, corresponding to a spin degeneracy in the impurity's levels, which is required for the Kondo effect to emerge.
-In configurations where $N$ degenerate impurity states are screened by the environment, this phenomenon is referred to as the $ SU(N) $ Kondo effect.
-Note that the Schrieffer-Wolff transformation can also be applied to a multilevel AIM, cf. Eq.~\eqref{eq: hamiltonian anderson impurity multilevel multichannel}.
+where $a_{\ell\ell'\sigma}^{\phantom *}$ are general prefactors, of which $N$ are nonzero.
+Notably, the amplitudes $\left|a_{\ell\ell'\sigma}\right|$ of these coefficients are $\sigma$-independent, corresponding to a spin degeneracy in the impurity's levels, which is required for the Kondo effect to emerge.
+In configurations where $N$ degenerate impurity states are screened by the environment and the Kondo coupling is $\ell$-independent $J_{\ell\ell'}\equiv J$, this phenomenon is referred to as the $SU(N)$ Kondo effect.
+This corresponds also to $\ell$ amplitude-independent coupling coefficients $\left|a_\ell\right|\equiv \left|a\right|$.
+Note that a Schrieffer-Wolff transformation can also be applied to a multilevel AIM, cf. Eq.~\eqref{eq: hamiltonian anderson impurity multilevel multiorbit}.
 In this case, the system maps to a multilevel Kondo model, where $J_{\ell'\ell''}^\ell = 0$ for $\ell \neq \ell' \neq \ell''$.
 Consequently, the $\ell^\text{th}$ impurity level can only be screened by the $\ell^\text{th}$ environment level.